Philipp-p/InnsbruckMasterMeter/README.md

 # Compiling

-you need the following libraries: android-support-v4.jar androidsvg-1.2.1.jar mapsforge-core-0.5.0.jar
+you need the following libraries (included in the libs folder): android-support-v4.jar androidsvg-1.2.1.jar mapsforge-core-0.5.0.jar